 AUSTIN, Texas (October 4, 2022) — The ABC-AHP-NCNPR Botanical Adulterants Prevention Program has issued a Botanical Adulterants Prevention Bulletin on nigella (Nigella sativa) seed and seed oil.
 Also referred to in commerce as “black seed” or “black cumin,”* nigella has a long history of use as a food and traditional medicine, especially in the Middle East.

 ABC Presents 2022 Mark Blumenthal Herbal Community Builder Award to Emily Ruff

 The American Botanical Council has presented its 2022 Mark Blumenthal Herbal Community Builder Award to Emily Ruff, a community herbalist, director of Sage Mountain Botanical Sanctuary in Vermont, and founder and CEO of the Florida School of Holistic Living.

-January 17, 2022 — It is with a deeply saddened heart that we share with you the unexpected news of the passing of our dear friend, longtime ABC contributor, and member of the ABC Board of Trustees Steven Foster.
-The author or co-author of 19 books and hundreds of articles, and a true master of the herbal literature, especially the Eclectic medical literature of the late 19th and early 20th century, Steven was also a renowned photographer of herbs and medicinal plants with an eye for beauty in every leaf and flower who was unparalleled in the global botanical community.
+It is with a deeply saddened heart that we share with you the unexpected news of the passing of our dear friend, longtime ABC contributor, and member of the ABC Board of Trustees Steven Foster.
+Steven died suddenly the weekend of January 15, 2022.

 ABC and SHP Present Free Webinars Covering SHP Toolkit, Ethnobotany, and More

 The American Botanical Council and Sustainable Herbs Program are hosting a series of free webinars with leaders in the botanical community.
 Topics include the SHP Toolkit, a special Ethnobotany Series, and more.
-Register for webinars here.
+Read more here.